philipwalton/html-inspector/README.md

 })
 ```

 Below is a complete list of events along with the arguments that are passed to their respective callback functions.
-For events that occur on a DOM element, the element is passed as the second argument, and it is also bound to the `this` context.
+For events that occur on a DOM element, the element is passed as the final argument.
+It is also bound to the `this` context.

 - **beforeInspect** : domRoot
 - **element** : elementName, domElement